 - Combo kits

-This is a new “1 for All” platform.
+This is all part of CAT’s new “1 for All” platform.

 Here, you can see that there will be a very broad selection of cordless power tools included in the 18V system.
 In addition to “core” tools, namely drills, an impact driver, circular and reciprocating saws, there will also be other staples such as an oscillating multi-tool, grinder, jig saw, planer, sander, and more.